-Loran-C Buoy Marker Buoy: These instruments, manufactured by Seimac Limited and loaned to us by Art Allen of USCG Research and Development Lab, received Loran radio signals at a user defined setting (we used 30 minutes) and transmitted the time delays via VHF radio to the ship in both 1992 and 1993.
+Development Lab, received Loran radio signals at a user defined setting (the setting used was 30 minutes) and transmitted the time delays via VHF radio to the ship in both 1992 and 1993.

-GPS/VHF/ARGOS drifters: These instruments, manufactured by Brightwaters Instrument Systems, received both GPS and ARGOS positions and relayed the fixes via VHF in 1994.
+GPS/VHF/ARGOS drifters: these instruments, manufactured by Brightwaters Instrument Systems, received both GPS and ARGOS positions and relayed the fixes via VHF in 1994.